isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

             }
         ]

-With this approach an administrator can put configurations of all existing commands inside the Control Agent's configuration file.
+With this approach, an administrator can put the configurations of all existing commands inside the Control Agent's configuration file.

 Extensive Example